-Our strength in the global supply chain continued to leverage our resilience and provide flexibility to our operations.
-Our marketing partner, Muntajat, successfully ensured business continuity with best netbacks available in the market through exploring arbitrage opportunities within various geographies and leveraged economies of scale to ensure lesser freight and shipping costs.
-Our continued positioning of being a competitivecost operator ensured our stability in operations and contributed to generate one of the strongest results.
+Our robust global supply chain models have consistently supported us in delivering resilience, offering operational flexibility during the turbulent period characterized by marketing and logistic uncertainties.
+Our marketing partner, Muntajat, successfully ensured business continuity with optimum netbacks available in the market by exploring arbitrage opportunities within various geographies and leveraging economies of scale to minimize operating costs.
+Our unwavering commitment to maintaining a competitive-cost profile ensured operational stability and played a pivotal role in generating competitive operating and financial results.